What You’ll Learn

 Common refinance costs explained

-Each refinance situation is different, but there are a few fees that come up often.
+Each refinance situation is unique, but there are a few fees that apply across the board.
 Here's an overview of the most common loan expenses:

-- A credit report fee: Lenders check your current credit score to ensure you’re eligible for a new loan.
-The fee for this service is usually passed onto you and can cost up to $100.
+- Credit report fees: Before approving you for a refinance, your lender will need to check your current credit score and ensure you’re eligible for a new loan.
+Credit report fees can cost up to $100.

-- A home appraisal fee: An appraisal tells the lender how much your home is worth in the current market.
-Lenders usually require an appraisal when your loan is refinanced to ensure that the property meets loan-to-value requirements, and costs anywhere from $300 to $550.
+- Home appraisal fees: An appraisal confirms how much your home is worth in the current market.
+Lenders usually require an appraisal when your loan is refinanced to ensure that the property meets loan-to-value requirements, and appraisals can cost anywhere from $400 to $900.

-- Title search and insurance: To issue a new loan, lenders need to know that no one else has a financial claim on your home.
-A title search and title insurance policy help them ensure there are no other owners, mortgages, mechanic’s liens (claims for unpaid work from contractors who have worked on the property), or tax liens.
-The fee for title search and insurance will cost between $700 and $900.
+- Title search and insurance fees: Before issuing a new loan, lenders need to know that no one else has a financial claim on your home.
+A title search and title insurance policy ensures there are no other owners, mortgages, mechanic’s liens (claims for unpaid work from contractors who have worked on the property), or tax liens.
+The fee for title search and insurance can cost between $700 and $900.

-- A recording fee: Once your new loan is closed, it must be registered with the county clerk.
-The county charges around $125 for this service, but the price varies from county to county.
+- Recording fees: Recording fees: Once your new loan is closed, it must be registered with the county clerk.
+The county charges around $125 for this service, but the price can vary based on your location.

 Some common lender fees you may encounter include:

-- An application fee: Some lenders charge for processing your initial loan application.
+- Application fee: Some lenders charge for processing your initial loan application.
 What’s worse: they usually make you pay for it whether you're approved for a loan or not.
 With Better Mortgage there are no application fees, but other lenders charge up to $500 just to apply.

-- An underwriting fee: Underwriters do the laborious work of checking all your financial documents, verifying income, and examining risk.
+- Underwriting fees: Underwriters do the laborious work of checking all your financial documents, verifying income, and examining risk.
 For their services, many lenders charge a fee.
-We, on the other hand, developed tech that automates much of the underwriting process so there’s no need to charge another fee.
+At Better Mortgage, our team has developed tech that automates much of the underwriting process so there’s no need to charge another fee.

 Remember: Lender fees are not standard and not all mortgage providers charge them.
 Make sure you’re well versed on which fees you should and shouldn’t pay.